joom/edit-time-tactics/thesis/README.md

   * Any videos online that show how the interactive thing works?
 * Look at Isar, human readable tactic language for Isabelle
 * Look at Pombrio & Krishnamurthi's work on resugaring: blackboxes

+* Have a plan for the minimal viable implementation